The Iceman Cometh (1973 film): Reception

 Roger Ebert gave the film his highest possible grade of four stars and wrote: "The play was clearly too difficult to be done as an ordinary commercial movie, but now it has been preserved, with a series of brilliant performances and a virtuoso directing achievement, in what has to be a definitive film version."
 Ebert ranked The Iceman Cometh fifth on his year-end list of the best films of 1973.

 Vincent Canby of The New York Times wrote in a less enthusiastic review that while watching the film "you get the feeling that you're being taken on a guided tour of one of the greatest American plays ever written, instead of seeing a screen adaptation with a life of its own."

 Variety declared: "The excellence of the cast alone, and the fame of the work and its author make this filmed stage play worth the ticket ...
 It requires stamina, of course, to sit through four hours, but the experience is very special."

 Gene Siskel of the Chicago Tribune awarded three-and-a-half stars out of four and stated: "The pleasures of this great play are so many and so strong that this frequently ordinary rendering of it on film leaves its power virtually undiminished."

 Charles Champlin of the Los Angeles Times wrote: "'No play is too long that holds the interest of its audience,' Eugene O'Neill once told an interviewer ...
 Even with editing, John Frankenheimer's filmed version of the play runs four hours plus two intermissions.
 But O'Neill was right and the film, like the play, holds its commanding grip on the viewer over the whole distance."

 Pauline Kael of The New Yorker wrote that the play "has been given a straightforward, faithful production in handsome dark-toned color" that "Frankenheimer directed fluently and unobtrusively, without destroying the conventions of the play."

-The film holds a score of 89% on Rotten Tomatoes based on nine reviews.